scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 normally used for interprocess communication to speed dynamic loading without alteration of user codes.
-The project originated on IBM’s Blue Gene/P platform where load times at 8,192 nodes exceeded 45 minutes for a large Python code called GPAW.
+The project originated on IBM’s Blue Gene/P platform where load times at 8,192 nodes exceeded 45 minutes for a large Python code called GPAW []_.
 Initial efforts were focused on using the low-level interface to the Blue Gene/P’s high performance networks with the goal of being able to use Walla to speed all aspects of loading by coming in before the loading of MPI libraries.
 Due to community interest and feedback, the original codebase was